-• What methods are being used to collect the MIRE fundamental data elements?
+- What methods are being used to collect the MIRE fundamental data elements?

 Most Fundamental Data Elements are created using field data collection equipment.
-Software is then used to extract and/or input the data into the Management System.
-Cyclomedia will also collect the remaining MIRE FDEs using their collection equipment and will deliver the data via Geodatabase.

-• How often do they collect the data?
+Software is then used to extract and/or input the data into the Management System. - How often do they collect the data?

 There are different schedules depending on the type of data.
-Roadway inventory items are continually being updated based on construction project status reports or notification of updates from other sources.
+Roadway inventory items are continually being updated based on construction project status reports or notification from other sources of updates.
 Crash data is updated throughout the year based on imports of reports from the Dept. of Safety and Homeland Security.
 Maintenance Features are collected on a 2-year cycle based on the TDOT Regions.